saptarshidec/Nova_LIS/README.md

 ## Screenshots

-Here are some screenshots of our Library website
+Here are some screenshots of our Library website: